-Section 12-402.
-A. Every vehicle shall be equipped, maintained and operated so as to prevent excessive or unusual noise.
-Every motor vehicle shall at all times be equipped with a muffler or other effective noise-suppressing system in good working order and in constant operation to prevent excessive or unusual noise and annoying smoke, and no person shall use a muffler cut-out, bypass or similar device upon a motor vehicle on a highway.
+Maintained, and operated so as to prevent excessive or unusual noise.
+Every motor vehicle shall at all times be equipped with a muffler or other effective noise-suppressing system in good working order and in constant operation so as to prevent excessive or unusual noise and annoying smoke, and no person shall use a muffler cut-out, bypass or similar device upon a motor vehicle on a highway.
 No person shall modify the exhaust system of a motor vehicle in any manner which will amplify or increase the noise or sound emitted louder than that emitted by the muffler originally installed on the vehicle.